psf/request-for/2020-pip/RFP.md

 January:
  - Onboard and review open issues and pull requests: 70 hours (probably 2 fulltime weeks of 35 hrs each) (part of this work to be done during a 1-week onsite visit, lodging and travel covered)
-   - The current maintainer will teach and train the new developer via architectural overview, setup and configuration, pair programming, narrative feature tours, code reviews, meta-review of the developer's code reviews, and planning for the resolver work.
+   - A current maintainer (specific person and location to be determined) will teach and train the new developer via architectural overview, setup and configuration, pair programming, narrative feature tours, code reviews, meta-review of the developer's code reviews, and planning for the resolver work.
 We aim to use [this guide](https://modelviewculture.com/pieces/software-in-person) to make this time productive, and work to ensure a closer working relationship between the developers, a granular project plan for the next few months, raw material for future documentation, and an increase in development and maintainer skills for our developer.
    - Review existing status reports on the resolver work, such as [maintainer Pradyun Gedam's November 2019 update](https://pradyunsg.me/blog/2019/11/06/oss-update-5/)

 February: